noahpresler/semesterly/docs/source/developers/backend/parse.rst

 Explanation:

-    :kind: indicates json object of kind "eval"(uation).
-    :course_code: the course the evaluation refers to.
-Must satisify the course_code_regex defined in ``config.json``, must have already been defined the in a ``course`` listing, or may be omitted if nested within ``course`` listing.
     :score: an integer or float score out of 5 (stars) for the course.
     :summary: the text of the evaluation.
-    :instructor: instructors of the course.
-May be list dictionary as defined in ``section``.
+    :instructor: list of instructors of a course.
+Elements of the list may be strings or a dictionary as defined in ``section``.
     :term_year: the term and year the evaluation pertains to.

 Textbook